sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

 <!--more-->

-Since this is a literate Haskell file, we need to get the boring preamble out of the way.
+Since this is a literate markdown file, we need to get the boring preamble out of the way.

 ```haskell
 {-# LANGUAGE LambdaCase #-}